-You’ll need to decide which type of rewards scheme will fit your business best.
-If you travel frequently, a card that offers miles for rewards may be your best bet.
+If you travel frequently, a rewards card that offers miles may be your best bet.
 If you’ll be buying office supplies, gas, or taking clients out to lunch, a points business card may be better.
-If your business spending is diffuse and varied, a straightforward cash back credit cards are also an option — they work great for businesses that have varied spending habits.
+If your business spending is diffuse and varied, a straightforward cash back credit card may be your best option.

-Credit cards also offer an array of additional features outside of their base rewards scheme.
-In the business credit card world, most features are targeted towards frequent travelers.
+Credit cards also offer additional features outside of their base rewards scheme.
+In the business credit card world, most features are targeted toward frequent travelers.
 This means that potential bonuses include airfare credit, complimentary flight and hotel upgrades, concierge services, travel insurance, and TSA PreCheck/Global Entry credit.
-If traveling isn’t your thing, you may still benefit from other features like employee cards, extended warranty, purchase protection, or cell phone insurance.
+Other common business credit card perks include free employee credit cards, extended warranties, purchase protection, and cell phone insurance.

 These extraneous benefits probably won’t make or break a card for you.
 However, they’re still very much worth considering because they could end up saving your business money and time.

 4. Collect Business Documents & Information

-After you’ve decided on a business credit card, you’ll want to gather up the necessary information to apply.
-This way you can fill out the application with relative ease.
+After you’ve decided on a business credit card, gather the required information to apply.
 As mentioned above, issuers do consider your personal credit history, so the information you’ll need to gather is both business and personal in nature.

 Common information required on a business credit card application may include: